-20.13(1) Procurement plan.
-The board shall periodically conduct a contested case proceeding for the purpose of evaluating the reasonableness and prudence of a rate-regulated public utility's electric fuel procurement and contracting practices.
-By January 31 each year the board will notify a rate-regulated utility if the utility will be required to file an electric fuel procurement plan.
-In the years in which it does not conduct a contested case proceeding, the board may require a utility to file certain information for the board's review.
-In years in which a full proceeding is conducted, a rate-regulated utility providing electric service in Iowa shall prepare and file with the board on or before May 15 of each required filing year a complete electric fuel procurement plan for an annual period commencing June 1 or, in the alternative, for the annual period used by the utility in preparing its own fuel procurement plan.
-A utility's procurement plan shall be organized to include information as follows:
+- 20.13(1) Procurement plan.
+Pursuant to Iowa Code section 476.6(12), the board shall periodically conduct a contested case proceeding for the purpose of evaluating the reasonableness and prudence of a rate-regulated public utility's practices related to procurement of and contracting for fuel used in generating electricity.
+When it determines to conduct a contested case proceeding, the board shall notify a rate-regulated utility that it will be required to file an electric fuel procurement plan.
+The notification to the utility shall include a detailed list of what the board will be examining as part of the review.
+The utility shall file its plan no later than 105 days after notification unless otherwise directed by the board.
+A utility's procurement plan shall be organized to include information as follows: - a.

-a.
 Index.
-The plan shall include an index of all documents and information required to be filed in the plan, and the identification of the board files in which the documents incorporated by reference are located.
+The plan shall include an index of all documents and information required to be filed in the plan, and the identification of the board files in which the documents incorporated by reference are located. - b.

-b.
 Purchase contracts and arrangements.
-A utility's procurement plan shall include detailed summaries of the following types of contracts and agreements executed since the last procurement review:

-(1) All contracts and fuel supply arrangements for obtaining fuel for use by any unit in generation;

-(2) All contracts and arrangements for transporting fuel from point of production to the site where placed in inventory, including any unit generating electricity for the utility;

-(3) All contracts and arrangements for purchasing or selling allowances;

-(4) Purchased power contracts or arrangements, including sale-of-capacity contracts, involving over 25 MW of capacity;

-(5) Pool interchange agreements;
+A utility's procurement plan shall include detailed summaries of the following types of contracts and agreements executed since the last procurement review: - (1) All contracts and fuel supply arrangements for obtaining fuel for use by any unit in generation; - (2) All contracts and arrangements for transporting fuel from point of production to the site where placed in inventory, including any unit generating electricity for the utility; - (3) All contracts and arrangements for purchasing or selling allowances; - (4) Purchased power contracts or arrangements, including sale-of-capacity contracts, involving over 25 MW of capacity; - (5) Pool interchange agreements; - (6) Multiutility transmission line interchange agreements; and

-(6) Multiutility transmission line interchange agreements; and during the prospective 12-month period.
-In addition, the utility shall file an updated list of contracts that are or will become subject to renegotiation, extension, or termination within five years.
-The utility shall also update any price adjustment affecting any of the filed contracts or arrangements.